 The main task of LIAG in the first DESMEX project was to development a 3D frequency-domain finite-element modelling code for arbitrary CSEM setups – the Python toolbox custEM (https://custem.readthedocs.io/).
 In the follow-up project DESMEX II, the LIAG is responsible for maintaining and advancing the custEM software by adding additional functionalities for transient electromagnetic (TEM) (Figure 2), induced-polarization (Figure 3) EM and natural-source (magnetotelluric , MT) (Figure 4) data.
 Another goal is to optimize, in particular, the freqeuency-domain forward modeling algorithms, in terms of accuracy, computational performance, and robustness of custEM to develop inverse modeling workflows.

-The main responsibility of the LIAG in DESMEX II is the implementation of flexible, multidimensional inversion routines for semi-airborne CSEM data.
+The main responsibility of the LIAG in DESMEX II was the implementation of flexible, multidimensional inversion routines for semi-airborne CSEM data.
 We aim to test different inversion techniques suitable to build upon the forward modeling solver custEM and the inversion framework pyGIMLi which are both developed at the LIAG.
 The goal is to include the real topographic information of our survey areas and invert magnetic field data, measured with the helicopter- or UAV-towed receivers, together with magnetic and electric field data from surface stations.

 A suited possibility based on forward solutions with a direct solver is to re-use the already computed factorization of the system matrix to calculate the sensitivity matrix explicitly, which requires affordable computational effort due to the exploitation of comparatively cheap back-substitutions for this task.
 It is convenient to define the inversion domains as crowds of tetrahedral, e.g., by building a tetrahedral mesh by subdividing larger blocks or prisms, corresponding to the inversion domains, into multiple tetrahedra for an accurate forward solution.
 As an example, we used about 750 prisms with +-500 m elongation in y-direction for discretizing a mesh to invert synthetic data of a shallow 2D dipping plate model (Figure 5).